Spoiler (media): Film critics

 Ebert used two spoiler warnings in the article, saying "If you have not yet seen Million Dollar Baby and know nothing about the plot, read no further" and later said, "Now yet another spoiler warning, because I am going to become more explicit."
-Ebert discussed six films in the article and mentioned how many critics handled The Crying Game and also noted a detail about the film The Year of Living Dangerously.
+Ebert discussed six films in the article and mentioned how many critics handled The Crying Game and noted a detail about the film The Year of Living Dangerously.
 Ebert also mentioned two films alongside Million Dollar Baby.

 Ebert additionally criticized two commentators, Rush Limbaugh and Michael Medved (the latter of whom had "for a long time been a political commentator, not a movie critic"), for deliberately revealing the ending of the movie due to a moral disagreement with the lead character's life decision. "[S]hould no movie be allowed to consider [the moral issue]?"
 Ebert asked.
 "The separation of church and state in America was wisely designed to prevent religions from dictating the personal choices of those who do not share the same beliefs."

 Artists

-In an art exhibition at the Museo de Arte Contemporaneous de Monterrey (Mexico) artist Mario Garcia Torres presented a series of works titled Spoiler Paintings in which spoilers of mostly Hollywood films were written on large color canvases.
+In an art exhibition at the Museo de Arte Contemporáneo de Monterrey (Mexico), artist Mario García Torres presented a series of works titled Ruining Paintings, in which spoilers of various films were written on large color canvases.